 Some patients feel relief immediately, and others find relief within days or a few weeks.
 Most patients have no further symptoms after treatment and healing,

 Long-term irritation, excessive dryness, and exposure of the cornea can lead to conjunctivitis, or infection of the eye.
 This can result in infected pus or fluid around your eye and on your eyelashes, especially when you wake up in the morning.

 - corneal abrasions (scratches on the cornea or surface of the eye)

 - corneal ulcers (sores on the cornea or surface of the eye)

 - permanent blindness

-Most of the time, it is not possible to prevent the conditions that lead to ectropion.
-However, seeking treatment early can help to minimize damage and avoid serious complications.
+Most of the time, it’s not possible to prevent the conditions that lead to ectropion.
+However, seeking treatment early can help minimize damage and avoid serious complications.